CDC Vouchers 2026: Claim $500 June Vouchers, Use at NTUC and Check Expiry

 You are NOT eligible if

 The household-vs-individual distinction is the big one.
 CDC Vouchers belong to the household at that address, not to any specific person.
-So if a Singapore Citizen lives at an address with a foreign domestic worker and three foreign tenants, the entire household gets one set of $300 vouchers - and that set technically belongs to the Singaporean.
+So if a Singapore Citizen lives at an address with a foreign domestic worker and three foreign tenants, the household receives one set of vouchers for that tranche - and that set technically belongs to the Singaporean household.

 The landlord vs tenant headache